 Medicines were stored safely and securely and in accordance with the manufacturer's instructions.
+Staff advised that the treatment room was in the process of being refurbished.
 Medicine storage areas were clean, tidy and well organised.
 There were systems in place to alert staff of the expiry dates of medicines with a limited shelf life, once opened.
-Medicine refrigerators and oxygen equipment were checked at regular intervals.
+Medicine refrigerators were checked at regular intervals.

-There were examples of good practice in relation to staff training, competency assessments, the management of medicines on admission and controlled drugs.
+There were examples of good practice found throughout the inspection in relation to staff, training, supervision and appraisal, adult safeguarding, the management on medicines on admission/discharge, the storage of prescriptions and medicines.